Manage query pipeline configurations for commerce catalog content

 System Administrator

-This article provides guidelines on how to associate a query pipeline to a commerce catalog and then delves into tuning query pipeline components to further improve the relevance of your solution in the context of Coveo for Commerce.
+This article provides guidelines on how to associate a query pipeline to a catalog entity and then delves into tuning query pipeline components to further improve the relevance of your solution in the context of Coveo for Commerce.

-Query your commerce catalog content
+Query your catalog entity content

 Prerequisites